gwijthoff/sof_talk/sof_talk.md

 While book history takes up the materiality of literature, the materiality of fiction presents us with some potentially thornier questions.
 How are ficitons expressed not only in literary form, but in organizations, plans, engineering diagrams, standards, and physical media machines?
 How might we conceptualize or model this moment of exchange between the material and the possible?
 Science fiction, a literary genre that emerged out of an electrical parts catalog, provides one starting point for such questions.

-I'll begin by providing some background on the situation in science fiction studies -- some of its most canonical formulations, and some attempts to account for the genre outside of its textual productions -- and then we'll move onto some specifics with the early magazine situation.
+I'll proceed by providing, first, a crash course in science fiction studies, for those of you who haven't been lifelong fans, as I have -- what's important for our purposes is to look at some attempts that have been made in the field to account for the genre outside of its textual productions.
+Second, we'll move into the specific context of the early 20th century electrical experimenter magazines and their significance as media historical documents.
+And finally, I'll say a bit about…

 * * * * * *